 What does this mean for employers?
 Nothing has changed.
 This latest development doesn’t change the current course of action employers have already taken in response to last year’s injunction.
 Employers should continue to update their job descriptions and ensure that their jobs meet one or more of the FLSA’s "white collar" duties tests (Executive, Administrative, Professional, Computer and Outside Sales).
 The DOL is focusing its efforts on further rulemaking.
 In fact, the DOL has recently issued a "request for information" (RFI) asking the public for input to help guide them in potentially creating new rules.

 The RFI is seeking comment and information on 11 particular questions, including whether the standard salary level set in that rule effectively identifies employees who may be exempt, whether a different salary level would more appropriately identify such employees, and whether changes to the duties test would be necessary to sync up the exemption to the salary level.
 Written comments must be submitted by the methods detailed in the RFI by September 25, 2017.

 Background: Back on November 22, 2016, a Texas federal judge issued a preliminary nationwide injunction for all employers blocking the DOL from implementing the new exemption rule, also known as the FLSA overtime rule.
 On December 1, 2016, the Department of Justice, on behalf of the DOL, filed a notice with the U.S. Circuit Court of Appeals for the Fifth Circuit to appeal that preliminary injunction.
-Opening briefs and corresponding responses were due by March 2, 2017, however repeated extensions ensued, with the latest deadline being June 30th.
-In light of the RFI, the DOL may request yet another extension to submit briefs.
+Opening briefs and corresponding responses were due by March 2, 2017, however repeated extensions ensued.

 Source: Lynell Meeth, HR Business Advisor, MRA – The Management Association